Pressio/pressio/docs/pages/tutorials/tutorial3_lspg.md

 68:87
 ```

 After constructing the app object, we now read in the bases.
 For standard LSPG, we need to read in the bases for all mesh points.
-Here, we assume the the basis exists in a local file named *basis.txt*.
+Here, we assume the basis exists in a local file named *basis.txt*.
 The following lines of code read in the basis:

 ```cpp
 @codesnippet